Galileo's Telescope IMSS 2427 & 2428: To Date These Are The Worlds Finest Museum Quality Replicas

 So in the authors opinion Galileo's story is even more relevant today and his solution is even more relevant and important.
 Presented in the right format emphasizing trust more strongly in the display could help reduce the skepticism of scientific work.

-Now at Adler Planetarium Chicago Illinois
+Now at IMSS Florence Italy.
+Adler Planetarium Chicago Illinois

 We constructed INV # 2427, pictured above, for the Adler Planetarium.
 It re-creates the equally interesting laboratory type telescope and the only other known telescope ascribed to Galileo.
 Its main barrel consists of a split wood tube covered with paper, painted, and reinforced with copper wire bands along its full length.